antonioua/kubernetes-prometheus/Readme.md

 ## Some Questions:
 1. How to debug a container/pod that is in CrashLoop/Error state ?
 2. Are we able to restart pod/service/container to enable the configuration from configMap?
+3. To which endpoint configure prometheus to connect to get k8s metrics, api server? <br/>
+I have k8s v1.11 and prometheus v1.7.0.